Falling Back (song)

 "Falling Back" is a song by Canadian rapper and singer Drake.
 It was released through Republic Records and OVO Sound as the second track from his seventh studio album, Honestly, Nevermind, on June 17, 2022, along with the album.
 Drake wrote the song with producers &ME and Rampa and additional producers Alex Lustig and Beau Nox.
 The song was mixed by 40 and Luca Pretolesi and was recorded by Noel Cadastre.

 Composition and lyrics

 "Falling Back" was described as "introspective house" by Consequence.
 The production adds old-school tape hiss.

 Critical reception

-"Falling Back" received negative reviews from music critics.
+"Falling Back" was panned by music critics.
 Writing for Evening Standard, David Smyth felt that "the vocal melody and delivery sound like so many other mid-paced Drake songs, and the lyrics sound dashed off".
 NME music critic Kyann-Sian Williams described Drake's vocals as "monotonous and droning" and noted that his high-pitched vocals towards the end of the song starts off well but quickly gets worse as he repeatedly sings: "Falling back on me".